 Numbers from 1 to 20

-In the table above, you can see how to go from 1 to 20.
-You should study these because most of them are irregular and they are building blocks to form the big ones.
+The table above shows you how to go from 1 to 20.
+You should study these because most of them are irregular and they are building blocks to form bigger numbers.

 0 is a special numeral because it is pronounced in a few different ways.

 |zero||The numeral ‘0’ is pronounced as zero when you are talking about the number without any context.
 This can also be the case with phone numbers and decimals.|

 |nought||The British way of saying ‘0’.
 This one is not really used in the United States.|

 |nill||This one is used to talk about sports results.|

 |o||The numeral ‘0’ can be pronounced as the letter ‘o’ when you’re talking about years or the temperature.|

 If you want to form numbers bigger than 20, it’s useful to know how to say the tens in English.
 You can find those in the table below: